Cup of Flour

 Step-by-Step Instructions

-Step 2.
-Wet Ingredients: To a large bowl, add the softened butter, granulated sugar, and brown sugar and mix on medium until combined with an electric hand mixer.
+Step 2 - Wet Mixture: To a large bowl, add the softened butter, granulated sugar, and brown sugar and mix on medium speed until combined with an electric hand mixer.
 Add the eggs, vanilla extract, and milk and mix again.

-Step 3.
-Dry Ingredients: To a separate bowl, add the flour, cocoa powder, baking soda, and salt, and mix with a whisk.
+Step 3 - Dry Mixture: To a separate bowl, add the flour, cocoa powder, baking soda, and salt, and mix with a whisk.

 Wet ingredients mixed in a bowl.